LivingSkySchoolDivision/LSSDDataExportScripts/Edsby/IMPORTS/EdsbyMarksToSchoolLogicMarks.README.md

 To adjust how this script parses your Section and Student Ids, edit the Convert-StudentID and/or Convert-SectionID functions below.

+# How to use this to do an SDS marks upload

+This is best done _before_ performing a Semester-End-Update in SchoolLogic/SIRS.

+ 1. Obtain report card exports from Edsby for each school you need to upload.
+ 2. Use this script to import the marks into the Marks table for each school.
+ 3. Perform a Semester End Update in SchooLogic/SIRS.
+This will transfer the marks to MarksHistory.
+ 4. Run the SDS upload, and your Edsby marks should show up in your SDS export.

 # Usage